Back to blog

 Install the required packages:

-pnpm add @prisma/client pnpm add -D prisma
+1pnpm add @prisma/client 2pnpm add -D prisma

 Initialize Prisma: